Sagnik595/Sagnik595/README.md

 looking_to_collaborate: any open-source project
 looking_for_help_with: System Design
 ask_me_about: [React JS, Node JS, MongoDB]
-fun_fact: "I aspire to work at FAANG"
+fun_fact: "I aspire to work at FAANG and be efficient at what I do"
 reach_me_at: sagnik.sarkar095@gmail.com
 ```